Our peer-reviewed sister journal: Lignocellulose (no author payment)

 Except for the work of the authors themselves, proofreading is one of the most important and time-consuming tasks required for the production of each new issue of BioResources.
 Though much of the work associated with our journal is thanks to the generosity of reviewers, who volunteer their time and expertise, such input is mainly directed toward the quality of the science – not the writing and format.
 The journal’s proofreading staff also handles the associated file management, website issues, and monitoring of input from the reviewers.

-If gifts received exceed what is required to support the costs of proofreading and administering the journal, any excess funds have been committed to the support of scholarships for undergraduate students in our Department of Forest Biomaterials.
+If payment received exceed what is required to support the costs of proofreading and administering the journal, any excess funds have been committed to the support of scholarships for undergraduate students in our Department of Forest Biomaterials.